-In this section, we first present a new geometry-aware VAE model bridging the gap between Sec.
-2.2.1 and Sec.
-2.2.3.
-It combines MCMC sampling and Riemannian metric learning to improve the expressiveness of the posterior distribution and learn meaningful latent representations of the data.
-Secondly, we propose a new non-prior based generation scheme taking into account the learned geometry of the data.
-We indeed argue that while the vast majority of works dealing with VAE generate new data using the prior distribution, which is standard procedure, this is often suboptimal, in particular in the context of small data sets.
-We believe that the choice of the prior distribution is strongly data set dependent and is also constrained to be simple so that the ELBO in Eq.
-(3) remains tractable.
+In this section, we present the proposed method which consists in combining a proper latent space modeling with a new non-prior based generation scheme.
+We argue that while the vast majority of works dealing with VAE generate new data using the prior distribution, which is standard procedure, this is often sub-optimal, in particular in the context of small data sets.
+We indeed believe that the choice of the prior distribution is strongly data set dependent and is also constrained to be simple so that the ELBO in Eq.
+(2) remains tractable.
 Hence, the view adopted here is to consider the VAE only as a dimensionality reduction tool which is able to extract the latent structure of the data, i.e. the latent space modeled as the Riemannian manifold (\mathbb{R}^d, g) where d is the dimension of the manifold and g is the associated Riemannian metric.
+Since the latent structure is apriori far from being trivial, we propose in this paper to rely on the setting first introduced in [73] where the Riemannian metric is directly learned from the data.
 Before going further we first recall some elements on Riemannian geometry.